Sundays

 For single adults age 40+ (and a few marrieds).
 We watch a video series from RightNow Media on an applicable topic and then have a meaningful and lively discussion on the Biblical truths represented.

-Facilitator: Pastor Cheri Clark
+Led by Pastor Cheri Clark